-Create a methodology that is well-structured and written in a transparent manner.
+Create a methodology that is well-structured and written transparently.
 With strong writing, you may address the audience of your research and provide more than a list of technical details and methods.

 - Citation of relevant sources

 You can strengthen the methodology section by providing the citation of sources.
 The research methodology section can be made strong by confirming that you are following good practices for a specific type of investigation.
 You should also define the procedure used for the evaluation of different research methodologies.
-It is very crucial for you to provide an explanation of how you chose a specific technique for conducting research?
+You must explain how you chose a specific technique for conducting research?

 - Discussion on obstacles

 In the methodology part of the research paper, thesis or dissertation you can write about the issues which you encounter during the collection and analysis of information.
 You should also define the procedure which you use for eliminating obstacles.
-Critical evaluation can be done for demonstrating that the choice of research methods has been done in a careful manner.
+Critical evaluation can be done for demonstrating that the choice of research methods has been done carefully.